Agentic AI

 For Salesforce teams: agentic AI is what makes "the AI that closes the ticket" possible, vs. "the AI that drafts a reply for a human to send."
 The trade-off is governance — autonomous action requires stricter guardrails, audit trails, and PII masking than generative use cases.

-See Agentic AI in GPTfy
+See Agentic AI running in GPTfy

-Book a 30-minute demo with a GPTfy engineer to see how this works in a Salesforce org like yours.
+Book 30 minutes with a GPTfy engineer to see how Agentic AI actually works inside a Salesforce org like yours.

 Book a demo